Glamping 101: Plan an Epic Outdoor Getaway

 This is the magic of glamping.
 It’s the perfect solution for outdoor lovers who prefer some creature comforts.

-If you’re still unsure about turning your camping trip into a glamping trip, this glamping 101 guide may convince you.
 I went on my first glamping trip in 2016 and have been seeking out new experiences ever since.
 I’m a self-proclaimed glamping expert, and I’d love to share what I’ve learned with you.

 Read on to discover everything you need to know about glamorous camping, including glamping tips and important essentials for making your glamping getaway memorable for all the right reasons.

-But First, What is Glamping?
+But First, the Basics: What is Glamping?

 A treehouse in Vermont reflected in a pond.